peter2520/Mobile_HRI_Lab_Hub/Lab6/Readme.md

 4. Reflect upon your design, what would you do differently?

-The current design is just a prototype, we would redesign the appearance of this robot.
+First, the current design is just a prototype using cardboard, we would redesign the appearance of this robot to make it more approachable and attractive.
+Second, the movement of the robot is a little bit aggressive.
+We should think about how the users can interact with the robot easily by changine the moving behavior of the robots or adding more instructions for users.